-“After a neuropsychologist diagnosed me with cognitive impairment 12 years ago, a psychiatrist who read the neuropsychologist’s report prescribed me with drugs that are typically given to Alzheimer’s patients… After I came home and told my wife the news, we threw the pills away.
+“After a neuropsychologist diagnosed me with cognitive impairment 12 years ago, a psychiatrist who read the neuropsychologist’s report prescribed me with drugs that are typically given to Alzheimer’s patients… When I came home and told my wife the news, we threw the pills away.
 I decided to focus on my lifestyle instead.”

 Ian Hastings is 74 years old and lives in New Zealand.
 After being diagnosed with cognitive impairment, he decided to make various lifestyle changes.
 These changes have helped him lead a positive and fulfilling life.